pat-sweeney/Caustic/README.md

 Also check the paths (such as $(AzureKinectSDKDir) and other paths pointing at c:\Program Files\... to make sure they are correct for your system.

+Next set the system environment variable CausticRoot to point to your root for Caustic:
 ```
 setx CausticRoot "c:\GitHub\Caustic" /M
 ```